FredrikBakken/app-flask/README.md

     1. `Python 3`
         - `Provide main function`
         - `Extensions`
+    2. `libuuid`
-    2. `vfscore: Configuration`
+    3. `vfscore: Configuration`
         - `Automatically mount a root filesystem (/)`
             - `9PFS`

-Before building the application, make sure that `unikraft` is in the `usoc` branch and that the dependencies are on the `staging` branch.
+Before building the application, make sure that `unikraft` is in the `staging` branch and that the dependencies are also on the `staging` branch.

 Build the application with `make`.